Isle RISC-V CPU

 Thinking Machine

 A CPU runs software and orchestrates the rest of our hardware.
-There are many CPU designs, ancient and modern, but for this project, RISC-V was the obvious choice.
-With an open-source RISC-V design we have the Verilog design to understand and play with and a modern RISC architecture with excellent toolchain support from GCC and LLVM.
+There are many CPU architectures, but for this project, RISC-V was the obvious choice.
+With an open-source RISC-V CPU, we get the Verilog design to play with and a modern RISC architecture with excellent support from GCC and LLVM.
 Keeping things simple helps with understanding and experimentation.
-For this chapter, we use a tiny 64 KiB memory map, no software library, and a simpler CPU.
+For this chapter, we'll use a 64 KiB memory map, no software library, and target the base RISC-V instruction set (RV32I).

-Let's start by building the design, then having a look at how the CPU talks to the rest of the hardware.
+Let's start by building the chapter 5 design, then look at how the CPU talks to the rest of the hardware.

 Building